Luc Deveraux: Personality

-In the Universal Soldier film series, the character of Devereaux undergoes significant development and exhibits various traits.
-In the original film, Devereaux starts as a Vietnam veteran tired of war and longing for home.
-As the UniSol codenamed GR44, he becomes a mindless and highly efficient killer under Army control.
-After breaking free, he displays curiosity and confusion about the world, showing a lack of social graces and childlike interest in many things.
-As the story progresses, he starts to regain his humanity, expressing a range of emotions.
+In Universal Soldier, Devereaux begins as a Vietnam veteran tired of the war and wanting to go home.
+As the UniSol codenamed GR44 he is a mindless, coldly efficient killer.
+After breaking free from Army control, he displays considerable confusion and curiosity about the world, lacking basic social graces and showing almost childlike interest in many things.
+As the film progresses, he begins to regain his sense of humanity and shows a range of emotions.